saramotta/DarkJets/README.md

 # DarkJets
-A python notebook to model jet-ISM interaction
+A python notebook to modelaction between jets and the interstellar medium